 Lark Sparrow

 Lark sparrows were detected in 18 of 59 plots.
 In plots where they were observed, mean counts were 1.43 +/- 0.14 SE individuals.
 Mean predicted abundance was 1.29 (85% CI 0.69, 2.39) individuals per plot based on the null (intercept only) model.
 Predicted lark sparrow abundance was positively affected by pre-survey disturbance (logging, grazing, or burning before 2015) and negatively affected by canopy cover and number of woody stems (Fig. 1, Table 1).
-In the multi-variate model including all 3 of these habitat predictors, disturbance and woody steams were still significant, but the effect of canopy on abundance became weaker and was no longer significant (Table 1).
-Detection probability was positively affected by Julian date (days after May 1) and time (minutes from sunrise) in all models (Table 1).
+In the multi-variate model including all 3 of these habitat predictors, disturbance and woody stems were still significant, but the effect of canopy on abundance became weaker and was no longer significant (Table 1).
+Detection probability was positively affected by date (days after May 1) and time (minutes from sunrise) in all models (Table 1).

 Table 1.
 Lark Sparrow abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a negative binomial distribution in all models.
 The last column includes a multi-variate model with all covariates that were informative in single-variable models.
 Parameter estimates are given with 85% confidence intervals.
 Bolded non-intercept parameter estimates are significant at p < 0.15.